 The document also mentions the full titulare of Hadrian on his accession: Imperator Caesar Augustus Traianus Hadrianus Optimus Germanicus Dacicus Parthicus.

-Livia Capponi, in her paper Hadrian in Jerusalem and Alexandria in 117 (2010), suggests that this document «refers to the 10-day festival in honour of Hadrian that was ordered in the edict of Rammius Martialis of August 25, 117».
-Probably related to this festival is another fascinating papyrus dated to the same period, a libretto fragment known as P.Giss.
+In her paper Hadrian in Jerusalem and Alexandria in 117 (2010), Livia Capponi suggests that this document «refers to the 10-day festival in honour of Hadrian that was ordered in the edict of Rammius Martialis of 25 August, 117».
+Another fascinating papyrus dated to the same period is probably related to this festival, a libretto fragment known as P.Giss.
 3. The well-preserved text, belonging to the archives of the strategist Apollonios, contains part of a dramatic performance between Apollo and the responding voice of the people.
 The poem was composed for the festivities at Heptakomia, the metropolis of the Egyptian nome Apollonopolites (modern-day Kom Isfaht).
-The god Apollo praises Trajan who has just become divine and his successor Hadrian and declares (translation of J.P.
+The god Apollo praises Trajan, who has just become divine, and his successor Hadrian and declares (translation of J.P.
 Alexander, 1938): «Having just mounted aloft with Trajan’s in my chariot of white horses, I come to you, oh people, I, Phoebus [Apollo] by no means an unknown god, to proclaim the new ruler Hadrian, who all things serve on account of his virtue and the genius of his divine father».
 The people respond by rejoicing: “Let us make merry, let us kindle our heart in sacrifice, let us surrender our souls to laughter».
-It seems that Apollonios of Heptakomia was responsible for the organisation of the celebrations.
+It seems that Apollonios of Heptakomia was responsible for organising the celebrations.

-Livia Capponi also advances the hypothesis of a visit of Hadrian to Alexandria soon after his accession, between September and the end of October 117.
-In her opinion there is literary and especially papyrological evidence to support the emperor’s presence in Egypt in 117, including documents referring to Hadrian’s edicts and benefactions in favour of the Egyptian farmers and other categories of the local population.
+Livia Capponi also advances the hypothesis of a visit of Hadrian to Alexandria soon after his accession.
+In her opinion, there is literary and especially papyrological evidence to support the emperor’s presence in Egypt in 117, including documents referring to Hadrian’s edicts and benefactions in favour of the Egyptian farmers and other categories of the local population.
 This was first suggested by W.D.
-Gray in his paper New Light from Egypt on the Early Reign of Hadrian (1923) who believed that the «Jewish war would have summoned Hadrian to Egypt, as the menace from the Roxolani summoned him later (118) to the Danube frontier».
-The literary evidence comes from the 4th century theologian and historian Jerome who, in his Chronicle (a translation into Latin of the Chronicon of Eusebius), mentions that Hadrian restored Alexandria after its destruction by the Jews (Adrianus Alexandriam a Judaeis subversam restauravit – Chron.197) as well as from Epiphanius’ reference to a journey made by Hadrian in Palestine and Egypt in his first year in power.
+Gray in his paper New Light from Egypt on the Early Reign of Hadrian (1923), who believed that the «Jewish war would have summoned Hadrian to Egypt, as the menace from the Roxolani summoned him later (118) to the Danube frontier».
+The literary evidence comes from the 4th-century theologian and historian Jerome, who, in his Chronicle (a translation into Latin of the Chronicon of Eusebius), mentions that Hadrian restored Alexandria after its destruction by the Jews (Adrianus Alexandriam a Judaeis subversam restauravit – Chron.197) as well as from Epiphanius’ reference to a journey made by Hadrian in Palestine and Egypt in his first year in power.

-Hadrian appears to have played a major role in the restoration work of the buildings damaged during the revolt which had begun in AD 115.
-The Jews destroyed many pagan monuments and buildings, including possibly parts of the Alexandrian Serapeum and Hadrian personally ordered the restoration of the Egyptian buildings.
-For this reason Hadrian was hailed as saviour and benefactor both in Egypt and in Cyrenaica.
-The widespread destruction of Cyrenaica is well attested by epigraphical and archaeological evidence.
-Cyrene itself was extensively rebuilt during the reign of Hadrian and some of the work was specifically associated with the tumultu Iudaicus.
+Hadrian appears to have played a major role in restoring the buildings damaged during the revolt, which had begun in AD 115.
+The Jews destroyed many pagan monuments and buildings, including possible parts of the Alexandrian Serapeum, and Hadrian personally ordered the restoration of the Egyptian buildings.
+For this reason, Hadrian was hailed as “saviour” and “benefactor” both in Egypt and Cyrenaica.
+The widespread destruction of Cyrenaica is well-attested by epigraphical and archaeological evidence.
+Cyrene itself was extensively rebuilt during the reign of Hadrian, and some of the work was specifically associated with the tumultu Iudaicus. —

-On a Oxyrhynchite papyrus dated to 19 November AD 117 (SB 14.11958), Herakleides, the former gymnasiarch of Oxyrhynchus, lists the expenses incurred for the works on the temple of Artemis and states that its reconstruction began on Thoth 27 of the Year Two of Hadrian, that is 24 September 117.
-Other papyri, all from Apollonios’ archives at Heptakomia and dated to November 117 to January 118, demonstrate that before the end of October 117 Hadrian personally issued a series of decrees aimed at rescuing the Egyptian farmers from economic insecurity.
-The effect of the Jewish war upon agricultural conditions in the “granary of the Empire” necessitated a number of important measures.
+The effect of the Jewish war upon agricultural conditions in the “granary of the Empire” necessitated a number of necessary measures.
+On an Oxyrhynchite papyrus dated 19 November AD 117 (SB 14.11958), Herakleides, the former gymnasiarch of Oxyrhynchus, lists the expenses incurred for the works on the temple of Artemis and states that its reconstruction began on Thoth 27 of the Year Two of Hadrian, that is 24 September 117.
+Other papyri, all from Apollonios’ archives at Heptakomia and dated from November 117 to January 118, demonstrate that before the end of October 117, Hadrian personally issued a series of decrees aimed at rescuing the Egyptian farmers from economic insecurity.

 In P.Giss.
-7, dated September 28 – October 27, Hadrian is said to have «lightened the burden of the inhabitants of the land».
+7, dated 28 September – 27 October, Hadrian is said to have «lightened the burden of the land’s inhabitants».
 In P.Giss.
-4 Hadrian, «along with other benefits he had conferred, had decreed that the different classes of domain land are to be taxed in accordance with their value and not according to the old decree».
+4, Hadrian, «along with other benefits he had conferred, had decreed that the different classes of domain land are to be taxed in accordance with their value and not according to the old decree».
 The new measures allowed the farmers to obtain a reduction in the price of their leases and taxes.
 All these decrees were very complicated, involving different classes of land (royal, state and crown) and different degrees of fertility.
 For this reason, both L. Capponi and W.D.
-Gray believe that Hadrian probably passed the edicts in person, and from Egypt.
-As Capponi puts it «by visiting Alexandria, perhaps Hadrian aimed to legitimise his accession to the imperial throne».
+Gray believe that Hadrian probably passed the edicts in person and from Egypt.
+As Capponi puts it, «by visiting Alexandria, perhaps Hadrian aimed to legitimise his accession to the imperial throne».
 Attractive as this sounds, it cannot be supported with firm evidence.

 In the Museum at Alexandria he propounded many questions to the teachers and answered himself what he had propounded.
 HA Had.
 20.2

 For sure, Alexandria would have appealed to Hadrian.
 The Egyptian capital had long been the cultural heart of the Eastern Mediterranean, famous for philosophy and theoric, science and medicine, literature and poetry.
-What is certain however is that Hadrian was in Alexandria in AD 130.
-He visited the Tomb of Pompey, whose monument he restored and he also debated in the Museum (sanctuary of the Muses).
+What is certain, however, is that Hadrian was in Alexandria in AD 130.
+He visited the Tomb of Pompey, whose monument he restored, and debated in the Museum (sanctuary of the Muses).
 He fostered the development of the Serapeum, Alexandria’s most important sanctuary, by inaugurating new architectural projects.
-In the enclosure of the temple of Serapis, fragments of a statue were found of a black Apis bull which Hadrian dedicated «to Serapis and the other gods whorshipped together in the same temple».
+In the enclosure of the temple of Serapis, fragments of a statue were found of a black Apis bull which Hadrian dedicated «to Serapis and the other gods worshipped together in the same temple».